Fdawgs/ydh-authentication-service/README.md

 [![Build Status](https://travis-ci.org/Fdawgs/ydh-sider-authentication-service.svg?branch=master)](https://travis-ci.org/Fdawgs/ydh-sider-authentication-service)

 ## Intro
-[Mirth Connect](https://github.com/nextgenhealthcare/connect) is one of a few Trust Integration Engine (TIE)s used at YDH and is being used to provide RESTful FHIR API endpoints that adhere to NHS Digital's [Care Connect FHIR Profiles](https://nhsconnect.github.io/CareConnectAPI/).
+[Mirth Connect](https://github.com/nextgenhealthcare/connect) is one of a few Trust Integration Engine (TIE)s used at YDH and an instance of it is being used to provide RESTful FHIR API endpoints that adhere to NHS Digital's [Care Connect FHIR Profiles](https://nhsconnect.github.io/CareConnectAPI/).
 These endpoints are set up to provide patient data for the [SIDeR programme](https://www.somersetccg.nhs.uk/your-health/sharing-your-information/sider/).

 Mirth Connect does not provide HTTPS/SSL support out of the box which is a requirement of the SIDeR programme to secure patient data.
 As such a Node.js service using the [Express framework](https://expressjs.com/) has been created to provide this whilst at the same time handling API keys in the HTTP header.
 To provide further security [Helmet](https://helmetjs.github.io/) is used as part of this service.